Seafood Salad

 This inexpensive seafood salad is made with imitation crab and lobster meat and real baby shrimp!
 Along the same lines as our hot Lobster Delight Dip, you’re friends and family won’t know the difference!

-seafood salad in a glass bowl with crackers
+seafood salad in glass bowl with crackers

-Seafood Salad Recipe
+Cold Seafood Salad Recipe

 How To Make Seafood Salad

-seafood salad in a bowl with spatula
+mixing ingredients for cold seafood salad in bowl

 Can I Use Real Seafood In This Seafood Salad Recipe?